keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

 1. Follow the instructions in
    [Install and update](../install/_index.md)
-   to install and enable KLT on your cluster.
+   to install and enable Keptn on your cluster.
 1. Follow the instructions in
    [Annotate workload](../implementing/integrate/#basic-annotations)
-   to integrate the Lifecycle Toolkit into your Kubernetes cluster by applying basic annotations to your `Deployment` resource.
+   to integrate Keptn into your Kubernetes cluster by applying basic annotations to your `Deployment` resource.
    This also creates appropriate [KeptnApp](../yaml-crd-ref/app.md) resources